mozilla/glean/docs/dev/core/internal/payload.md

 ["sample string", "another one"]
 ```

-An empty list is accepted and send as one:
+An empty list is accepted and sent as:

 ```json
 []